SkafteNicki/dtu_mlops/s2_organisation_and_version_control/M5_git.md

 ---

-Proper collaboration with other people will require that you can work on the same codebase in a organized manner.
+Proper collaboration with other people will require that you can work on the same codebase in an	 organized manner.
 This is the reason that **version control** exist.
 Simply stated, it is a way to keep track of:

 * Who made changes to the code
 * When did the change happen
-* What changes where made
+* What changes were made

 For a full explanation please see this [page](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F)